-Based on existing and new authorizations, approximately \$7.06 billion in new, not self-supporting debt is expected to be issued between fiscal years 2008 and 2012.
+Based on the new authorizations approved by voters in November 2007 for which the approximate issuance date is known, approximately \$8.19 billion in new, not self-supporting debt is expected to be issued between fiscal years 2010 to 2014.
 The impact of these issuances on each DCM ratio is depicted in Figures 1 thru 5.
-Furthermore, an additional \$3.50 billion is planned to be issued from 2013 thru 2017.
+This debt is comprised of the following items: